What Is a Flat White and How Is it Different From a Latte?

 This is an important question since McInnes meant to make a flat white instead of a cappuccino.

-A flat white has a thin layer of foam, which is called “microfoam.”
+A flat white has a thin layer of foam called “microfoam.”
 The microfoam forms when the milk is steamed.
 For a cappuccino, the foam layer is formed by milk froth.

 Drink